Six Steak Cuts Butchers Swear By, And How to Buy Them Online

 What do you actually know about a picanha or a teres major?

-With the COVID-19 pandemic still in full swing, many of the nation’s one-of-a-kind steakhouses — including Brooklyn legend Peter Luger — are turning to pickup and delivery as a means to stay afloat.
+When the COVID-19 pandemic was in full swing, many of the nation’s top one-of-a-kind steakhouses — including Brooklyn legend Peter Luger — turned to pick-up and delivery as a means to stay afloat.

-If you happen to live within walking distance or the delivery zone of one such establishment, by all means stop by and help your favorite local steak maestro.
-But if you don’t and are still looking to enjoy an indulgent meat experience this spring, we have some suggestions courtesy of Porter Road co-founder and All-star carnivore James Peisker.
+If you happen to live within walking distance or the delivery zone of one such establishment, by all means stop by and help your favorite local steak maestro by having a sit-down meal or ordering a to-go feast.
+But if you don’t and are still looking to enjoy an indulgent meat experience, we have some suggestions courtesy of Porter Road co-founder and All-Star carnivore James Peisker.

-Tennessee-based Porter Road, which dry ages all of its steaks (the same method Peter Luger uses), also offers a number of special butcher cuts you don’t often encounter in the wild.
-Though they tend to sell out fast, especially with so many aspiring grill-masters confined to their homes, we got notes from Peisker on four of his favorites: the tri-tip, teres major, bavette and picanha.
+Tennessee-based Porter Road, which dry-ages all of its steaks (the same method Peter Luger uses), also offers a number of special butcher cuts you don’t often encounter in the wild.
+Though they tend to sell out fast, especially with so many aspiring grill-masters still sticking close to home these day, we got notes from Peisker on six of his favorites: the tri-tip, Denver steak, teres major, bavette, merlot steak and picanha.

 What part of the cow is that?
 The teres major is cut from the shoulder of the cattle.
 “Traditionally, you would have been taught to cut this particular muscle directly in half, because animals used to be smaller,” Peisker says.
 “With larger beef, this particular muscle is able to be harvested and cut in a very specific way.
 It’s about three-quarters of a pound to a pound apiece.”